Add patterns for integration

 The above pattern will not match integrals with different integration bounds:

-Integration bounds may also contain variables occuring in the pattern or result:
+Integration bounds may also contain variables occurring in the pattern or result:

 int::addpattern(wilma(x, a), x=0..a, fred(a), [a])

 The integration variable in the call to int::addpattern need not be the same as used in the integration call:

 Conditions are checked using is and therefore react to assumptions: